Top 10 Common Mistakes People Make on Keto

-Getting enough protein is extremely important for everybody, and even more so when you are trying to lose weight.
+Consuming enough protein is extremely important for everybody, and even more so when you are trying to lose weight.
 As we get older, we also need more protein on our daily diets.
 Protein has been shown to help with weight loss in several ways.

 It helps to stabilise your appetite and can increase the feelings of being full.
 That in turn naturally decreases your calorie intake providing a small deficit for weight loss.

 On keto, you typically get 20% to 25% of your calories from protein sources.
 In my experience, 25% to 30% is a good amount to aim for.

-To optimize your keto diet and help with weight loss, make sure each of your meals contains a good portion of a high-protein food.
+To optimize your keto diet and help with weight loss, make sure each of your meals contains a good portion of high-protein food.
 Protein typically comes from animal sources, so meat, poultry, fish, eggs, and dairy.
-As well as some plant-based sources, you should include protein each time you eat.
+As well as some plant-based sources, you should include protein in every single meal.

-Bottom Line: Your moderate protein intake on a balanced keto diet will ensure you protect your lean muscle mass, and achieve healthy weight loss by stabilising your appetite, helping you feel full, and increasing your metabolic rate.
+Bottom Line: Your protein intake on a balanced keto diet will ensure you protect your lean muscle mass, and achieve healthy weight loss by stabilising your appetite, helping you feel full, and increasing your metabolic rate.